Living in Malta, enjoying the island life, and learning English.

 I truly had the impression that they had a passion for learning.
 I believe that the BELS staff and teachers are a big part of the reason why Malta will forever be in my heart.
 Studying at BELS made living in Malta an even better experience.

 My thoughts about BELS

-In the time we spent living in Malta, both me and my kids, we approached a number of language schools and I have to say that we were very fortunate to have made BELS our first choice.
-BELS is a modern, well-equipped school and due to its location you have the option to spend even the breaks between the lessons at the beautiful seaside of Malta.
-The classrooms are bright, air-conditioned and are very well suited for smaller groups; all the classrooms are equipped with IWBs.
-There is a possibility to spend the breaks in a pleasant common area together with other students and make friends while chatting away and practising your language skills…
+In the time we spent living in Malta, both me and my kids, approached a number of language schools and I have to say that we were very fortunate to have made BELS our first choice.
+BELS is a modern, well-equipped school and due to its location, you have the option to spend even the breaks between the lessons at the beautiful seaside of Malta.
+The classrooms are bright, air-conditioned, and are very well suited for smaller groups; all the classrooms are equipped with IWBs.
+There is a possibility to spend the breaks in a pleasant common area together with other students and make friends while chatting away and practicing your language skills…